Lee Bradbury: Return to coaching

 After leaving Eastleigh, Bradbury worked as Arsenal's Southern Area Talent ID Scout.
 He then joined Darren Moore at Port Vale in February 2024.

 Dagenham & Redbridge

 On 4 June 2025, Bradbury was appointed manager of National League South side Dagenham & Redbridge.
 The club signed former England striker Andy Carroll the following month following investment by a consortium from Qatar.
+On 18 March 2026, Bradbury was sacked as Dagenham manager.
+This came shortly after influencer KSI bought a minority amount of stock, with former England intnernational striker Andy Carroll installed as Bradbury's successor.